 Axtel is a public corporation whose shares are registered in the National Securities Registry and listed on the BMV through Ordinary Participation Certificates ("CPOs") issued under the Trust whose trustee is Nacional Financiera, Sociedad Nacional de Crédito, Institution of Development Banking.
 The Company is a subsidiary of Controladora Axtel, which exercises control and owns 53.9% of the shares representing the Company's capital stock, through the Trust Agreement of Administration No. 2673 held with Banco Invex, S.A.

-ALFA's shareholders, meeting in an extraordinary general meeting on July 12, 2022, approved the partial spin-off of their total shareholding in the Company, as well as other assets and capital, to Controladora Axtel, S.A.B. de C.V. ("Controladora Axtel"), spun-off company.
-As of said Spin-off, Controladora Axtel is the controlling company of Axtel, and as of the date of this Annual Report, the corresponding authorizations are in the process of obtaining the registration of the shares of Controladora Axtel in RNV and to be listed in the Stock Exchange for its negotiation and listing in Mexico.
-Each one of ALFA's shareholders will receive one share of Controladora Axtel for each share they hold in ALFA.
-Consequently, as of the date of this Annual Report, Controladora Axtel is a company that is under the control of ALFA
+ALFA's shareholders, who met in an Extraordinary General Assembly on July 12, 2022, approved the partial spin-off of their total share ownership in the Company, as well as other assets and capital, to Controladora Axtel, the spunoff company.

+On May 19, 2023, the Company announced that Controladora Axtel received authorization from the CNBV to register its shares in the National Securities Registry.
+The distribution of the shares of Controladora Axtel represents the end of the spin-off process.
+As a result of the transaction, ALFA shareholders received one share of Controladora Axtel for each ALFA share they owned.